Grants for individuals

 Southwest Minnesota Arts Council (Regions 6 & 8) - Four available grant categories.
 Serving Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lincoln, Lac qui Parle, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift, and Yellow Medicine counties.

-East Central Arts Council (Region 7E) - Application deadlines for four grant categories, November 1st, February 1st, April 1st, and March 1st.
+East Central Arts Council (Region 7E) - Application deadlines for five grant categories, November 1st, February 1st, April 1st, and March 1st.
 Serving Chisago, Isanti, Kanabec, Mille Lacs, and Pine counties.

-Central Minnesota Arts Board (Region 7W) - Six available grant categories.
+Central Minnesota Arts Board (Region 7W) - Five available grant categories.
 Serving Benton, Sherburne, Stearns, and Wright counties.

 Prairie Lakes Regional Arts Council (Region 9) - Four available grant categories.
 Serving Blue Earth, Brown, Faribault, LeSueur, Martin, Nicollet, Sibley, Waseca, and Watonwan counties.